-Internationally-respected, the General Certificates of Secondary Education (GCSE) and International General Certificates of Secondary Education (IGCSE) are the most academically challenging courses currently on offer to 14-16 year old students worldwide.
+Internationally-respected, the International General Certificates of Secondary Education (IGCSE) is the most academically challenging course currently on offer to 14-16 year old students worldwide.

 Students will generally take ten courses and upon passing are awarded qualifications in a full range of subjects.
 Top universities around the world look to these qualifications as an extra benchmark of performance when considering applications.

-While examinations in American schools may vary depending on the state and curriculum, the GCSEs and IGCSEs provide a mark of quality which is understood and appreciated globally.
+While examinations in American schools may vary depending on the state and curriculum, the IGCSEs provide a mark of quality which is understood and appreciated globally.

 All British International School of Houston students take courses in: